Cedar Rapids Snowfall Totals & Accumulation Averages

 For just over half of winter days, Cedar Rapids has at least an inch of snow on the ground.

-Snow mostly accumulates from December to February.
-Typically, on one or two days in each winter month, the snow covering Cedar Rapids gets to ten or more inches deep.
+Typically on six days a year the snow covering Cedar Rapids gets to ten or more inches deep.

 Jay Lawrimore, Ron Ray, Scott Applequist, Bryant Korzeniewski, Matthew Menne.
 2016.
 Global Summary of the Month and Year, Version 1.0.
 NOAA National Centers for Environmental Information.